great-expectations/great_expectations/docs/getting_started.rst

     $ pip install great_expectations

-From there, follow these tutorials to deploy Great Expectations.
+From there, follow these steps to deploy Great Expectations.

 .. toctree::
    :maxdepth: 1